i-like-robots/react-tag-autocomplete/readme.md

 #### allowNew (optional)

 Enable users to add new (not suggested) tags based on the input text.
+The new tag label and value will be set as the input text.
 Defaults to `false`.

 #### allowResize (optional)